 This is a survey course designed to introduce the candidates to characteristics of learners with special learning, physical, and emotional needs.
 Public laws, court cases, teaching and accommodations strategies will be explored as they relate to trends in reaching students having disabilities, gifts and talents, and diverse cultural needs both in special education and in inclusive K-12 settings.

 (15 hours of field experience required)

-EDU 574 - Introduction to Students with Mild/Moderate Educational Needs, 3 credit hours inclusive, co-teaching models.
-Included will be exercises in reading Evaluation Team Reports and writing Individual Education Plans.
+EDU 574 - Introduction to Students with Mild/Moderate Educational Needs, 3 credit hours

 Prerequisite/Corequisite: Prerequisite: May be taken concurrently with EDU 573